 To Solve the Housing Crisis, Cities and States Must Work Together

-NLC's newest report, Local Tools to Address Housing Affordability: A State-by-State Analysis, examines interactions between cities and states on tools to improve housing affordability.
+NLC's report, Local Tools to Address Housing Affordability: A State-by-State Analysis, examines interactions between cities and states on tools to improve housing affordability.
 Related article: NLC report: Cities, states need better cooperation to solve the housing crises, from Smart Cities Dive.

 What the Rise in Renting Means for Cities

 An article from the April 2019 issue of Governing, which includes the fact that "in several New Jersey cities just outside New York, about 7 out of 10 residents rent, and their numbers are climbing."